So you’re at the point in your pottery journey where your creations are good enough to sell. Great – what now?

 How to List Your Pottery on eBay

-eBay offers a quick listing tool for the casual seller.
+eBay offers a quick listing tool for casual sellers.
 It provides the core features you need to start selling.
 It takes you through the steps of the listing process.

 To see more options in the quick listing tool, you can enable them by: